john-itcsolutions/cheirrs/README.md

 Also refer to any official docs on TensorFlow and its history, background and usage.

-## (In particular, see either https://statlearning.com/ (the Authors' own website) - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  download "An Introduction to Statistical Learning"; Gareth James et al.).
+## (In particular, visit either https://statlearning.com/ (the Authors' own website) - or -  https://dokumen.pub/introduction-to-statistical-learning-7th-printingnbsped-9781461471370-9781461471387-2013936251.html -  & download "An Introduction to Statistical Learning"; Gareth James et al.).

 Read it slowly, carefully and repeatedly.
 This represents only the theoretical framework for the more general field of TensorFlow and Machine Learning.
 One develops, builds, trains, tests and finally deploys Machine Learning "models".